VerifiedExpert verified

 What are the factors considered for the calculation of crypto tax?

 Cryptocurrency is either taxed as short- or long-term capital gains.
-There are two key factors to take into consideration when you calculate crypto gains for taxes.
+There are two key factors to consider when calculating crypto gains for taxes.
 If you traded or sold crypto in the United States, the rate of tax is calculated depending on:

-• How long you held a given cryptocurrency before selling or trading (that is, the holding period)
+How long you hold a given cryptocurrency before selling or trading (that is, the holding period)

 How do you calculate profit on crypto?

 Profits are simple to calculate in crypto.
 Simply subtract the amount you paid for it (in fiat) from the amount you’ve made when you sell.
-Say for example you purchase $10,000 worth of Ethereum and sold for $15,000.
+Say, for example, you purchase $10,000 worth of Ethereum and sell for $15,000.
 You’ve made a $5,000 profit.
 Easy enough.

 How to calculate crypto gains and losses

 It’s pretty basic: to pay your tax bill, you’ll need to know the amount of your cumulative gains or losses.
-In what follows, we’ll outline how to calculate crypto gains so you’ll in turn know how to calculate crypto taxes..
+In what follows, we’ll outline how to calculate crypto gains so you will in turn know how to calculate crypto taxes.
 Again, a crypto taxes calculator can be a big help through this process.

 1. Tracking crypto transactions